Kentico/xperience-by-kentico-email-builder-starter-kit/README.md

     });
     ```

-4. Define custom style sheet file implementing css classes used by the email builder somewhere in your project's `wwwroot` folder.
+4. Define a custom stylesheet file that implements the CSS classes used by **Email Builder**, and place it somewhere in your project's `wwwroot` folder.

-5. Add the path of your email css style sheet file relative to application's `wwwroot` folder to the ASP.NET Core `appsettings.json` file:
+5. Add the path of your email CSS stylesheet file, relative to the application's `wwwroot` folder, to the ASP.NET Core `appsettings.json` file:

    ```json
    "MjmlStarterKitOptions": {